SavithaSkr/SavithaSkr/README.md

 ### About Me

-I'm a passionate **graphic designer**, **web developer**, and **video editor** who loves creating stunning visuals, functional websites, and engaging videos.
+I'm a passionate **Graphic Designer**, **Web Developer**, and **Video Editor** who loves creating stunning visuals, functional websites, and engaging videos.
 Whether you need eye-catching flyers, a sleek, responsive web application, or professionally edited videos, I've got you covered!

 ---